brianjking/dueling-docs/source/rankings.rst

 * Rankings can be viewed via your web browser and navigated using the on-screen controls to zoom and switch pages.

-* You can also download event results to your device for your own records as a PDF.
+* You can also download Dueling Dogs Rankings to your device for your own records as a PDF.

 Downloading Dueling Dogs Rankings